michaeljones/alembic-fs/README.rst

    dr-------- 1 mike mike 4.0K 2011-11-19 16:53 .vals
    .xform$ cd .ops/
    .ops$ ll
-   ls: json: No such file or directory
-   ls: max: No such file or directory
-   ls: min: No such file or directory
-   ls: values: No such file or directory total 19M
+   total 19M
    -r-------- 1 mike mike 4.0K 2011-11-19 16:53 json
    -r-------- 1 mike mike 4.0K 2011-11-19 16:53 max